CGowdy/flex-calendar/docs/implementation-status.md

 - ✅ Upcoming lessons list

 **What's missing:**
-- ❌ **Abeka reference comparison** - No delta calculation ("You are on Day 11; Abeka is at Day 52 (-41)")
+- ❌ **Reference comparison** - No delta calculation ("You are on Item 11; Reference is at Item 52 (-41)")
 - ❌ **Current day detection** - No automatic "today" vs schedule comparison
 - ❌ **Forecast display** - No catch-up scenario projections
 - ❌ **Milestones** - No milestone tracking

 **Code locations:**
-- `src/features/calendar/components/CalendarTimeline.vue` - Basic stats exist but no Abeka comparison
+- `src/features/calendar/components/CalendarTimeline.vue` - Basic stats exist but no reference comparison

 ### 9. Fractional days via split (1 of 2, 2 of 2)
 **Status: 0% complete**